Affordable Care Act overview

 The law consists of two pieces of legislation: the Patient Protection and Affordable Care Act (PPACA) and the Health Care and Education Reconciliation Act (HCERA).
 Jointly they are referred to as the Affordable Care Act or ACA.
 The information below comes from the U.S. Department of Health & Human Services.

-Because of the Affordable Care Act, the 82 percent of Arizonans who have insurance will have more coverage choices than before..
-And for the 18 percent of Arizonans who don't have insurance, or Arizona families and small businesses who buy their coverage but aren't happy with it, change is coming.
+Because of the Affordable Care Act, the 85 percent of Washington residents who have insurance will have more coverage choices than before.
+And for the 15 percent of Washington residents who don't have insurance, or Washington families and small businesses that buy their coverage but aren't happy with it, change is coming.

 Cheaper prescription drugs for people with Medicare